rizac/stream2segment/README.md

 ```
 s2s p --help
 ```
-or alternatively, for visualizing the downloaded data, type:
+or alternatively, for visualizing the downloaded data in a web browser GUI, type:
 ```
 s2s v --help
 ```